josemateusc/micrograd/README.md

 ### License

-Este projeto é licenciado sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Este projeto foi inspirado e baseado no trabalho de Andrej Karpathy.
-Você pode encontrar o repositório original [aqui](https://github.com/karpathy/micrograd).
+This project was inspired and based on the work by Andrej Karpathy.
+You can find the original repository [aqui](https://github.com/karpathy/micrograd).
+Additionally, I recommend watching the [video on YouTube](https://youtu.be/VMj-3S1tku0?si=21Ke9QS85Y7yA4Cx).